lmlg/libsref/doc/design.md

-While atomic updates can solve the problem, it's worth pointing out that this solution is rather heavy-handed: Atomic operations are very expensive, even in modern hardware, and they severly limit the scalability of using multiple reference counted objects in a multithreaded situation.
+While atomic updates can solve the problem, it's worth pointing out that this solution is rather heavy-handed: Atomic operations are very expensive, even in modern hardware, and they severely limit the scalability of using multiple reference counted objects in a multithreaded situation.
 Unless the counter is aligned to a cache line, there is expected to be a lot of false sharing, but if it **is** aligned, then it comes at the price of much bigger objects.